samnzay/Kubernetes-for-DevOps/Kubernetes Installation/High Availability Kubernetes/kubeadm-ha-kubernetes-external-keepalived-haproxy/README.md

         --control-plane --certificate-key 9be525b85dbb34551bxxxxxxxxxxxxxxd6b230c4fbe --apiserver-advertise-address=172.16.16.102
 ```

 >**Warning**: Don't forget the --apiserver-advertise-address option to the join command when you join the other master nodes.
-And `remember to replace these join commands your respectively generated commands`.
+And `remember to replace these join commands, with your respectively generated commands`.

 >**Note**: Note that the `172.16.16.100:6443` is the Loadbalancer Virtual_IP with port 6443 open, and the `--apiserver-advertise-address=172.16.16.102` is the kmaster2 IP address.
 This can be any IP of the master node being joined to the cluster. repeat the same process to add more Master nodes.